 Patientia, virtus, spes – endurance, courage, hope (From the funerary inscription of aqueduct-builder Nonius Datus.
 A good motto for all ancient engineers (and modern people)).

-We present 2000-year-old innovations in science and technology online, and give tips on how those interested can become ancient engineers.
+In our online exhibition we present 2000-year-old innovations in science and technology, and give tips on how those interested can become ancient engineers.

 Episode 1 – Ctesibius: The barber of Alexandria – the father of pneumatics – can be read here.